Hardware-Accelerated Ray Tracing for Discrete and Continuous Collision Detection on GPUs: Methodology

 However, tracing rays along the surface of only one of the meshes is insufficient to capture all potential collisions.
 For example, if the target mesh is needle-thin, it may just penetrate the center of a source mesh triangle, resulting in a missed detection.
 Most real-world objects do not have thin protruding features, but this is also a risk when the target mesh has large triangles.
 For example, a rectangular surface ideally consists of two large triangles instead of many smaller ones.
 To address this issue, we also trace rays along the triangle edges of the other mesh and aggregate the results.

 A further corner case is when the robot is fully contained inside an obstacle or vice versa, which is common in aerial, underwater, or space motion planning scenes with unanchored robots / obstacles.
 For these cases, it is sufficient to have watertight meshes with correctly oriented triangles (normals facing out) and to trace one maximum-length ray from the interior of each mesh toward all target meshes.
 If the ray hits more triangle back faces than front (which can be detected through OptiX), the ray origin is in collision.
-Note that this also handles target meshes which are not disjoint.
+Note that this also handles target meshes that overlap.

-These tracing strategies produce exact volume mesh-to-mesh detection of non-penetrating collisions, which is sufficient for most robot motion planning applications.
+These tracing strategies produce exact volume mesh-to-mesh detection of penetrating collisions, which is sufficient for most robot motion planning applications.